bupt-ai-cz/BALNMP/README.md

 ### Model testing

 As mentioned above, a WSI is split into multiple bags, and each bag is inputted into the MIL model to obtain predicted probabilities.
-So for obtaining the comprehensive predicted results of a WSI during testing, we compute the average value of predicted probabilities to achieve "Result Merging".
+So for obtaining the comprehensive predicted results of a WSI during testing, we compute the average predicted probabilities of all bags to achieve "Result Merging".

 <div align="center">
     <img src="imgs/c.png" alt="c"/>